Republika (band)

 In 1993, the first live unplugged album Bez Prądu (Unplugged, lit.
 Without current) was released.
 The same year Republika recorded the classic album Siódma Pieczęć (eng.
 The Seventh Seal), which presented a more acoustic countenance, with keyboards and samplers replaced by Hammond or Rhodes piano.
 In 1995, they released the rather pop-sounding album, Republika marzeń (eng.
 Republic of Dreams).
 The last studio album recorded by the band was Masakra (eng.
-Slaughter), inspired by modern heavy rock and trip-hop.
+Massacre), inspired by modern heavy rock and trip-hop.
 Grzegorz Ciechowski's sudden cardiac death on December 22, 2001 interrupted the production of the next Republika album.
 Four finished tracks along with 15 live songs comprised a double-CD simply titled Republika.